Wednesday, July 30, 2014

 Personally, around the time of my parent’s separation, both of them told me that they loved me, and some specific acts expressed that love.
 But other actions by my parents conveyed the opposite.
 Loving words accompanied by wrong and hurtful actions brought about confusion and frustration.
 Both of my parents lost my trust.

-Scripture, also known as the Bible, shows that neither humans nor the institution of the family is the source of pure everlasting love.
+Scripture, also known as the Bible, shows that neither humans nor the institution of the family is the source of pure absolute love.
 Yet even if you are experiencing hurt or desperation within troublesome family relations, perfect love can be received.
 Rather than depending on family members for pure love, and rather than thinking you can produce love yourself, you must receive true love from the ultimate source.

 In order to receive God’s love, you need to be in a relationship with God.
 God knows everything about you, and God loves you.
 To receive His love, you must desire to know God and to receive His love.
 God has made available the possibility to know Him in a loving relationship, one that will lead to complete unity.
 The way to be in a loving relationship with God is to believe in Jesus.
 How can Jesus make a loving relationship possible?
 In order to be in a true love relationship with God, a person must be holy, which is being pure and good.
 Why?
 Because God, who is Holy, will not be in the intimate full communion required for a true love relationship unless there is holiness.
 True love involves holiness.
 People fall short of holiness, as it states in Romans 3:23, yet a person can be forgiven of wrongdoings and enabled to become holy.
 Jesus offers forgiveness and His Spirit, thus a person who receives Jesus will begin a loving relationship with God.